vitwit/matic-jagar/INSTRUCTIONS.md

 - To import **bor**, click the *plus* button present on left hand side of the dashboard.
 Click on import and load the bor.json present in the grafana_template folder.

 - *For more info about grafana dashboard imports you can refer https://grafana.com/docs/grafana/latest/reference/export_import/*

+### HowTo Create Telegram Bot

+Follow below steps to create a telegram bot and make it running

+- In the first step go to your telegram account and search for bot father `@BotFather` .
+- Go to that chat and do `/newbot` and follow the instructions which you get from bot father.
+- Choose a name for your bot and after doing that you will be getting a message wich is having bot_token below of this`Use this token to access the HTTP API:` , copy that token and paste it in place of tg_bot_token.

+- To know your chat id search for `@my_id_bot` and add this into your telegram bit group.
+Then it will show your chat id, paste that in config in place of tg_chat_id.